-This document is proprietary information of RBC Global Asset Management (UK) Limited and Royal Bank of Canada (collectively referred to as "RBC") and no part of this document may be reproduced, redistributed or passed on, directly or indirectly, to any other person, or published for any purpose without the prior written consent of RBC.
+This document is proprietary information of RBC Global Asset Management (UK) Limited and Royal Bank of Canada (collectively referred to as "RBC") and no part of this document may be reproduced, redistributed, or passed on, directly or indirectly, to any other person, or published for any purpose without the prior written consent of RBC.

 The information contained in this document is solely for informational purposes.
-Any opinions expressed in this document are not intended to be, and should not be interpreted as, a recommendation of any particular security, strategy or investment product.
+Any opinions expressed in this document are not intended to be, and should not be interpreted as, a recommendation of any particular security, strategy, or investment product.
 Unless otherwise indicated, all information and opinions herein are as of the date of this document.
 All information and opinions herein are subject to change without notice.

-The information contained in this document has been compiled by RBC and/or its affiliates from sources believed to be reliable, but no representation or warranty, express or implied is made to its accuracy, completeness or correctness.
+The information contained in this document has been compiled by RBC and/or its affiliates from sources believed to be reliable, but no representation or warranty, express or implied is made to its accuracy, completeness, or correctness.
 This document should not be construed as tax or legal advice.

-Copyright 2023 © RBC BlueBay.
-RBC Global Asset Management (RBC GAM) is the asset management division of Royal Bank of Canada which includes RBC Global Asset Management (U.S.) Inc. (RBC GAM-US), RBC Global Asset Management Inc., RBC Global Asset Management (UK) Limited and RBC Global Asset Management (Asia) Limited, which are separate, but affiliated corporate entities. ® / Registered trademark(s) of Royal Bank of Canada and BlueBay Asset Management (Services) Ltd. Used under licence.
+Copyright 2025 © RBC BlueBay.
+RBC Global Asset Management (RBC GAM) is the asset management division of Royal Bank of Canada which includes RBC Global Asset Management (U.S.) Inc. (RBC GAM-US), RBC Global Asset Management Inc., RBC Global Asset Management (UK) Limited and RBC Global Asset Management (Asia) Limited, which are separate, but affiliated corporate entities.
+(WK) Limited and RBC Global Asset Management (Asia) Limited, which are separate, but affiliated corporate entities.
+(WK) Limited rademark(s) of Royal Bank of Canada and BlueBay Asset Management (Services) Ltd. Used under licence.
 BlueBay Funds Management Company S.A., registered office 4, Boulevard Royal L-2449 Luxembourg, company registered in Luxembourg number B88445.
 RBC Global Asset Management (UK) Limited, registered office 100 Bishopsgate, London EC2N 4AA, registered in England and Wales number 03647343.
 All rights reserved.